Standards of Satisfactory Academic Progress for Undergraduate Students

 All hours attempted and completed in the summer terms are treated as any other semester hours in determining SAP.

-Any course with a "W" or "WF" is considered as hours attempted.
+Any course with a "W", “WP, "WF", or “I” is considered as hours attempted.
 Students should be aware that excessive withdrawals from classes could result in the loss of financial aid at some point in future semesters due to the 67% quantitative standard for SAP.
+When “I” grades are finalized it would then be factored into the SAP calculation at the time of the next formal evaluation.

 When courses with grades of D, F, or WF are repeated with a C or higher grade, the unsatisfactory grades and course attempts will not be included in the calculation of the GPA (qualitative).
 However, courses with grades of D, F, or WF that are later repeated are counted in total number of hours attempted (quantitative).